ethereumeg/chronicle/README.md

-# Chronicle: Historical Database of all ETH Events
+# Chronicle: A Historical Database of All ETH Events

+This project aims to collect all information about all ETH community events such as hackathons or conferences.